-The technology that diagnoses brain damage after a stroke and craniocerebral trauma has been developed by Diagnostics Reagents & Devices.
+The technology that diagnoses brain damage after a stroke (lat.
+Apoplexia) and craniocerebral trauma has been developed by Diagnostics Reagents & Devices.
 The development of biomarkers of brain disorders began at the Institute of Human Brain in St. Petersburg under the guidance of Professor Svetlana Dambinova.
 The company is a resident of the Skolkovo Innovation Center, a cluster of biomedical technologies.
 As well, the company opened an office and a laboratory in Skolkovo.
 Diagnostics Reagents & Devices develops and implements in vitro diagnostic devices - rapid tests based on innovative biotech and IT-technologies.
 Their team has broad experience of the IVD market.
 DRD partners possess expertise in product development, regulatory and clinical affairs.

 Company' consultants are recognized experts in the field of neurology, neurosurgery, development of biomarkers for brain damage, biotechnology, and clinical trials.
 The company aims to conduct 3 clinical studies, with more than 400 patients in each.
 Scientists will study 3 tests to diagnose brain damage.